 Next, you can select customer groups.

-By installing the AIRBYTES Price System Magento 2 extension, you will be able to apply an individual approach to your customers.
+By installing the AIRBYTES Price System Magento 2 extension, you will be able to apply an individual approach to your pricing strategy.
 Note that the default Magento 2 doesn’t provide this vital B2B functionality, so the module is beneficial for all B2B merchants.
-Furthermore, nobody restricts you to fully leverage it for B2C business, so you get an excellent opportunity to add an extra layer of motivation for your retail clients.
+Furthermore, nobody restricts you to fully leverage it for B2C business and get an excellent opportunity to add an extra layer of motivation for your retail clients.